 How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-No changes to discharge, emissions, toxic or hazardous substances or noise are associated with the proposal.
+No changes to discharge to water, emissions to air, release of toxic or hazardous substances, or noise are associated with the proposal.
+Individual project type is guided by statute, which requires the "least impacting technically feasible alternative".

-Proposed measures to avoid or reduce such increases are: n/a
+Proposed measures to avoid or reduce such increases are: N/a

 2. How would the proposal be likely to affect plants, animals, fish, or marine life?
-Except for the provisions for aquatic invasive species prevention mentioned in A.11 above, this proposal only implements a change in the way mineral prospecting is permitted.
+This proposal only implements a change in the way certain marine shoreline stabilization projects are permitted.
+It does not change the final outcome of the project.
+Project design is guided by statute, which requires the "least impacting technically feasible alternative".